AdobeDocs/uxp-xd/src/pages/develop/reference/scenegraph.md

 **Since** XD 40

 Move the node so the given point in its local coordinates is placed at the given point in its parent's coordinates (taking into account any rotation on this node, etc.).

+If a 2D point is passed as parameter for either registrationPoint or parentPoint it will be treated as a 3D point with z = 0 (a point in node's plane).

 For an overview of node positioning & coordinate systems, see [Coordinate spaces](/develop/plugin-development/xd-concepts/coordinate-spaces-and-units/).